Destroyer Squadron 26: History

 Since 1974, Destroyer Squadron 26 has participated in the first Anti-Air Warfare Training Ship Program, the first Atlantic Fleet Open Ocean Mobile Sea Range Operation, Operation Sail ("Review of the Tall Ships"), and the 1976 NATO Firepower Demonstration, operating with the United States Second Fleet.
 In April 1978, Destroyer Squadrons in the Atlantic were reorganized and Destroyer Squadron 26 was designated a tactical squadron.
 As such, it was responsible for the "at-sea" training and operations of destroyers and frigates during exercises and deployments, while administrative responsibilities were assigned to readiness squadrons who remained in homeport.
-In September 1995, as a result of the reorganization of Commander, Naval Surface Forces Atlantic, destroyer squadrons became permanent Immediate Superior In Command (ISIC) to all destroyers and frigates.
+In September 1995, as a result of the reorganization of Commander, Naval Surface Force Atlantic, destroyer squadrons became permanent Immediate Superior In Command (ISIC) to all destroyers and frigates.
 This reorganization replaced all tactical destroyer squadrons and readiness squadrons and combined the duties and responsibilities of the two into the new destroyer squadron.
 USS Barry (DDG-52) was under command of (tactical) Destroyer Squadron 26 in 1993, 1994 and 1995, while administratively part of Destroyer Squadron 2.
 From August 31, 1995, in accordance with the reorganization, Destroyer Squadron 26 was to oversee the combat readiness of four ships, USS Barry (DDG-52), USS Arthur W. Radford (DD-968), USS Comte de Grasse (DD-974), and USS Samuel B. Roberts (FFG-58).

 In July 1996 the squadron deployed with the USS George Washington Battle Group, completing a highly successful Black Sea visit.
 During the visit it made port visits to Varna, Bulgaria; Constanta, Romania; and Odessa, Ukraine.
 By the end of the deployment, DESRON 26 ships had participated in 13 major exercises.
 DESRON 26 crew members participated in community relations projects such as painting, electrical and mechanical repairs and lawn work.
 When visiting high school students, "...Sailors shared stories about growing up in America."